bislea/bislea.github.io/nps/index.md

+---
+title: "BISLEA page for NPS Form-1 and Form-2"
+---
 This page has been created for awareness about benefits available to employees in case of death or disability, while in service.
 Employee need to chose the option, whether their dependend should be provided with benefits as per new pension scheme or old pension scheme.